MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ### Next steps

-Now that you know the role that AD plays in the authentication, let's take a look at how to authenticate a bot.
+Now that you know the role that AD plays, let's take a look at how to authenticate a bot.

 > [!div class="nextstepaction"]
 > [Add authentication to a bot](bot-builder-authentication.md).